tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

 loss function approach.

 If our labels (the labels provided in training) have high error, we have biased the model towards that error.
 A 50% error rate in our labeling would certainly result in a model that is as good as random.
-Having a 50% label error rate is not necessary to derail a ML model.
-Much lower labeling error rates would suffice:
+However, much lower error rates will tend to be enough to derail a ML model:

 - trading opportunities are often the minority label
   * (+1 for enter may be 1/3rd or 1/4 of all labels, in the binary classification case)